go-goe/goe/README.md

 ## Requirements
 - go v1.24 or above;

+## Real world examples
+GOE has [examples](https://github.com/go-goe/goe/tree/main/examples) of queries and integrations, if you think in a nice example and wanted to see if GOE can handler, just try out.

+Common examples are:

+- How to use GOE with other frameworks;
+- Where GOE key features can shine;

 ## Features
 Check out the [Benchmarks](#benchmarks) section for a overview on GOE performance compared to other packages like, ent, GORM, sqlc, and others.